TheIronYard--Orlando/FEE--2015--SPRING/Assignments/16--Nice-Game-of-Chess/README.md

 Make buttons across the bottom, side, or top that will increment the board through moves, which are stored as elements in an `Array`.

 After each move, update the `#chessboard`.
 Start by just "refreshing" the `outerHTML` property.
 Yuck.
 What about just changing the classes on each cell instead?
+Maybe you need a `move()` function

 #### Add buttons for "rewind" and "fast-forward"...